Alexis Brunelle-Duceppe: Francophone African students

 Alexis Brunelle-Duceppe is behind the consultations conducted by the Chambre des communes Standing Committee on Citizenship and Immigration on the massive refusal of students from Francophone Africa.

 CUSMA negotiations

 In early 2020, Bloc Québécois MP Alexis Brunelle-Duceppe denounced the difference in treatment obtained by steel and aluminum in the negotiations surrounding the ratification process of the Canada-United States-Mexico Agreement (CUSMA), while the Bloc Québécois submitted a proposal to the Liberal government to offer better protection to Quebec-produced aluminum.

 Personal life

 He is the son of former party leader Gilles Duceppe.

+Mission in Support of Afghan Women Parliamentarians

+Alexis Brunelle-Duceppe joined other federal elected officials in a bipartisan effort to evacuate former Afghan female lawmakers and their families—who were under threat from the Taliban—to Canada.